JMKRIDE-USA/StockTracker-frontend/README.md

 # JMKRIDE Stock Tracker

-This is just the frontend web interface for an locally-hosted mongodb server to help our employees track our company's stock.
+This is just the frontend web interface to help our employees track our company's stock.

-Security provided via LAN ;)